danbotspace/Documentation/docs/server/sharex.md

 First, follow [this steps](https://discordpy.readthedocs.io/en/stable/discord.html) to create and invite your bot.

 Once you created it, set the Token of the bot, the [ID of the channel and the IDs of the people](https://support.discord.com/hc/en-us/articles/206346498-Where-can-I-find-my-User-Server-Message-ID-) that can use the bot.
 Next set the bot's prefix and you're done.

+# Conclusion

+Hope we helped you!
+If you think that something is wrong, please consider [creating a PR in our repository.](https://github.com/DBH-Docs/Documentation/blob/main/docs/server/sharex.md)